rahmonov/rahmonov.github.io/content/run-django-with-nginx-gunicorn.md

         }
     }

-Adjust the paths like `/home/ubuntu/myproject` to your own environment.
+Adjust the paths such as `/home/ubuntu/myproject` to your own environment.

 Let's see what is going on here.